 You have customers, and they have opinions.
 And more than ever, people are sharing their opinions — the good, the bad, and even the ugly.

-Although your knee-jerk reaction to a negative review might be to get defensive, think twice.
+Although your knee-jerk reaction for responding to a negative review might be to get defensive, think twice.
 The right response to a bad review can turn the experience around — and just might earn customer loyalty.
 In fact, 95% of unhappy people will return to a business if an issue is resolved quickly and efficiently — and some consumers may even remove negative reviews.

 Still, it’s often hard to know what to say or how to handle an angry or dissatisfied customer, so here are a few useful tips:

 - Count to 10 and Own Up: It’s easy to feel angry and get defensive when a customer leaves a bad review, but resist the urge to argue.
 Remember other potential patients may be watching to see how a complaint is handled.
 Your online reputation is more important than proving who’s right and who’s wrong, and your first priority should be changing the customer’s negative opinion of you.
 Apologize for their bad experience and offer to make things right.

 - Respond promptly.
 Past customers post complaints online because they had a subpar experience at a location.
 In most cases, customers not only want the issue fixed, but they also want other people to see how you handle the situation.
 If you don’t reply promptly to a concern voiced online, a customer’s negative feelings may fester, leading to additional complaints on review sites and social networks.